-Ann Levesque is an experienced pelvic floor physical therapist who has been in clinical practice for 25 years.
+Ann Levesque is an experienced pelvic floor physical therapist who has been in clinical practice for over 30 years.

 Ann received her degree at University of Lowell (now University of Massachusetts Lowell).
 She initially treated patients with women's health, prenatal, postpartum, and orthopedic issues.
 This led her to further study pelvic floor dysfunction, including urinary and fecal incontinence, urinary retention, and pelvic pain in both women and men.
 She has been in private practice for since 2001, primarily treating patients with pelvic floor dysfunction.

 • Neuromuscular Therapy–Manual techniques to release myofascial (muscle and connective tissue) trigger points (tight, tender points), release nerve tension, increase circulation, and decrease pain.

 • Maya Abdominal Massage–Abdominal massage that can relieve painful periods, fertility issues, prolapse, and bladder or bowel dysfunction.
 These techniques are thought to re-balance the muscles and organs.